QPH-Coding/QWebServer/README.md

 <img src="docs/assets/QWebServer.png" align="center" alt="HEAD">

+> If you need a Chinese version of README, here: [README-zh](README-zh.md)

 ## OverView

 `QWebServer` is a Linux high performance WebServer written in modern C++.
 It can handle tens of thousands of concurrent HTTP Request.

+In order to keep most of the source code in modern C++ style, some Linux C functions are manually encapsulated.

 ## Feature